 Philip Morris International confirms commitment to its employees during pandemic08 Apr 2020 · 3 min read

-April 9, 2020 - Philip Morris International Inc. (PMI) (NYSE: PM) today announced the establishment of a set of important guiding principles that outline the company’s strong commitment to its employees’ job security and peace of mind, throughout the global pandemic period.
+Philip Morris International has announced the establishment of a set of important guiding principles that outline the company’s strong commitment to its employees’ job security and peace of mind, throughout the global pandemic period.
 These principles encompass three key areas: employment stability, financial stability and special recognition awards.

 - Employment stability.
 The company will not terminate the employment of any PMI employee during this crisis period, unless for cause, and the company has also put on hold any restructuring plans.